irongineer/punching-slack-bolt-lambda/README.md

 # ex) https://xxxxxxxxxxx.ngrok.io/dev/slack/events

 # 4) Make sure it works on Slack
 #   1. Add app to a target channel for sharing punching
 #   2. Try punching commands below
 #     - `Clock Time Record` on Global Shortcuts
 #     - `/clock` on Slash Commands
 #   3. Check it works
 #     - Open the punching modal
 #     - Punch a time record you clicked action button
 #     - Change to the status according to the selected time record type
 #     - Share your time record to the channel you selected

 # 5) Deploy to AWS
-export AWS_ACCESS_KEY_ID=xxx
-export AWS_SECRET_ACCESS_KEY=yyy
-sls deploy
+export AWS_ACCESS_KEY_ID=xxx  # Skip if you have already completed `aws configure` export AWS_SECRET_ACCESS_KEY=yyy  # Skip if you have already completed `aws configure` sls deploy

 # Update the Request URL for the 'Slash Commands' and 'Interactivity & Shortcuts' with the deployed AWS URL